Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: Abstract

 \section{Abstract}

-In this work, we investigate hybrid analog--digital beamforming (HBF) architectures for uplink cell-free (CF) millimeter-wave (mmWave) massive multiple-input multiple-output (MIMO) systems.
-We first propose two HBF schemes, namely, centralized HBF (C-HBF) and semi-centralized HBF (SC-HBF) with the assumptions of a capacity-achieving advanced receiver for digital processing and perfect channel state information (CSI) at the access points (APs).
-For analog processing, in C-HBF, the analog beamforming matrix is generated at the central processing unit (CPU) based on the CSI received from all APs, whereas that in SC-HBF is generated independently at each AP based on the local CSI.
-We show that the SC-HBF scheme can achieve approximately the same total achievable rate as that given by the C-HBF scheme with lower computational complexity and no global CSI.
-Furthermore, to reduce the power consumption, we propose a novel adaptive radio frequency (RF) chain-activation (ARFA) scheme, which dynamically activates/deactivates RF chains and their connected analog-to-digital converters (ADCs) and phase shifters at the APs based on the CSI.
-For the activation of RF chains, four low-complexity algorithms are proposed, which can achieve up to $236\%$ improvement in energy efficiency (EE) with only a marginal loss in the total achievable rate.
+In this work, we investigate hybrid analog--digital beamforming (HBF) architectures for uplink cell-free (CF) millimeter-wave (mmWave) massive multiple-input multiple-output (MIMO) systems. {We first propose two HBF schemes, namely, decentralized HBF (D-HBF) and semi-centralized HBF (SC-HBF).
+In the former, both the digital and analog beamformers are generated independently at each AP based on the local channel state information (CSI).
+In contrast, in the latter, only the digital beamformer is obtained locally at the AP, whereas the analog beamforming matrix is generated at the central processing unit (CPU) based on the global CSI received from all APs.
+We show that the analog beamformers generated in these two HBF schemes provide approximately the same achievable rates despite the lower complexity of D-HBF and its lack of CSI requirement.} Furthermore, to reduce the power consumption, we propose a novel adaptive radio frequency (RF) chain-activation (ARFA) scheme, which dynamically activates/deactivates RF chains and their connected analog-to-digital converters (ADCs) and phase shifters (PSs) at the APs based on the CSI.
+For the activation of RF chains, low-complexity algorithms are proposed, which can achieve significant improvement in energy efficiency (EE) with only a marginal loss in the total achievable rate.